Dilsv/Interactivelearning/README.md

 - A fun & interactive quiz.
 - The ability to track their overall scores so they can see if they're improving.

-It was important to me that this website was simple, easy to navigate and use to to ensure all users had an enjoyable experience hence, each page was designed with minimal information and naviation using simple language.
+It was important to me that this website was simple, easy to navigate, use to to ensure all users had an enjoyable experience hence, each page was designed with minimal information and naviation using simple language.

 The website has been designed to work well on desktops, tablets and mobile, to ensure that no matter the device the user has a positive user experience.